A Version of this Essay Was First Published in Natural

 by Mark Mountjoy

 Now, let's consider the pedagogic role and the possible ulterior motives of Israel Only (I.O.) savants.
-Where do they stand on the message of the Bible, where is the authority for their role as Bible teachers and what's in it for them?
-To discover the attitudes we are dealing with, take note of belittling, outragious and condescending statements coming from one of their leading spokemen, one Michael Bradley:
+Where do they stand on the message of the Bible, where is the authority for their role as Bible teachers, and what's in it for them?
+To discover the attitudes we are dealing with, take note of belittling, outrageous and condescending statements coming from one of their leading spokesmen, one Michael Bradley:

 "If you believe there was a literal first man named Adam formed from dirt and lived 950 years, who had a wife formed from one of his ribs who was deceived by a talking snake, and that over a million people departed Egypt and roamed around Egypt and Arabia for forty years without leaving a single trace, then you believe in a fairytale.

 If you believe that there was a great flood and Noah saved all the animals in a ship that took a hundred years to make (in a desert), that Enoch levitated into the clouds, that a pole turned into a snake, that Joshua made the sun stop for an hour, that a single man killed an entire army with the jawbone of a donkey, that a donkey spoke then you believe in a fairytale.